Hôtel de Besenval: Entre cour et jardin

-Renovation of the state rooms and the preservation of the historical cobblestones
+Renovation of the state apartments and the preservation of the historic cobblestones

-One of the overdoor reliefs in the dining room, depicting the Toilette of Venus, showing the colour scheme of the room from before 2019.
+One of the overdoor reliefs in the dining room, depicting the Toilette of Venus, with the room's colour scheme as it appeared before 2019.
 The door leads to the library.
+A private room of the ambassador with little historical significance, both in terms of its furnishings and its fittings (the 1782 annexe replacing the former Cabinet chinois of Louis-Guy de Guérapin, Baron de Vauréal et Comte de Belleval).

-The historical building structure of the corps de logis was only slightly affected by the renovation and construction work in the 1990s.
-It was only in 2017 and in the following three years that the historical interiors of the Hôtel de Besenval were renovated again as part of a major renovation.
-On this occasion, the antique furniture was also restored and some of it was reupholstered with upholstery fabric from the fabric manufacturer Tassinari & Chatel, a company founded in 1680.
-A few pieces of antique furniture were also purchased to supplement the furniture.
-In addition, the curtains were largely replaced.
-The dining room underwent the most significant colour change of all the state rooms: Instead of mint green, it has been painted in grey-blue since 2019.
+The historic building structure of the corps de logis was only slightly affected by renovation and construction work in the 1990s.
+It was not until 2017, over the course of the following three years, that the historic interiors of the Hôtel de Besenval were restored once again as part of a major refurbishment, in close cooperation with the Direction régionale des affaires culturelles d'Île-de-France (DRAC Île-de-France).
+On this occasion, the antique furniture was also restored, and some pieces were reupholstered with fabric from Tassinari & Chatel, a manufacturer founded in 1680.
+A few additional antique pieces were acquired to complement the collection, and most of the curtains were replaced.
+The dining room underwent the most significant colour change of all the state apartments, having been repainted from mint green to grey-blue in 2019.

-Furthermore, the work also included the renovation of the façades and the roof, the redesign of the commercial kitchen, the repair of the sanitary facilities and the heating as well as the adaptation of the general electrical installations to today's standards.
+Furthermore, the work included the renovation of the façades and roof, the redesign of the commercial kitchen, the repair of the sanitary facilities and heating, as well as the adaptation of the general electrical installations to today's standards.

 The cour d'honneur has resisted all modern fashion trends and renovations for centuries.
-It is still paved with the historical cobblestones à la Versailles on which already Pierre Victor de Besenval left his mark.
+It is still paved with the historic cobblestones à la Versailles on which already Pierre Victor de Besenval left his mark.